 The Route of the Romanesque formally joined the TRANSROMANICA on December 11th, 2009, at a ceremony held in Modena, Italy.
 The director of the Route of the Romanesque, Rosário Correia Machado, is a member of the Executive Board of the TRANSROMANICA, since October 2013.

-The TRANSROMANICA currently combines eight European countries, located between the Baltic and the Mediterranean Sea: Germany, Austria, Portugal, Spain, France, Italy, Serbia and Romania.
+The TRANSROMANICA currently combines eight European countries, located between the Baltic and the Mediterranean Sea: Austria, France, Germany, Italy, Portugal, Romania, Serbia, Slovakia and Spain.

 More information on TRANSROMANICA are available on its website.